ZelRS/Animal_Shelter_Astana-ASA-/README.md

-Проект телеграм-бота для приюта домашних животных из Астаны.
-Разработку ведет команда разработчиков в составе:
+The project is being developed by a team of developers consisting of:
-1. Зеленин Роман
+1. Zelenin Roman
-2. Петухов Юрий
+2. Petukhov Yuri
-3. Яценко Юрий
+3. Yatsenko Yuri
-4. Каребин Алексей
+4. Karebin Alexey
-5. Роскач Анна
+5. Roskach Anna